Melissa Haizlip

-Melissa Haizlip is an American film producer, director and writer most notable for her 2018 award-winning film, Mr. SOUL!.
+Melissa Haizlip (born April 30, 1965) is an American film producer, director, and writer most notable for her 2018 film, Mr. SOUL!.

-Haizlip won an NAACP Image Award for Outstanding Writing in a Documentary (Television or Motion Picture) for Mr. SOUL!.
+Haizlip won an NAACP Image Award and a Peabody Award for Mr. SOUL!.

-On June 6, 2022, Academy Award winning actor Morgan Freeman announced that Haizlip film Mr. Soul! won the Peabody Award for Best Documentary.

 Biography

 Haizlip was born in Boston, Massachusetts to educator Harold C. Haizlip and author Shirlee Taylor Haizlip, while both were attending graduate school at Harvard.
 She grew up in New York, St. Thomas, US Virgin Islands, and Connecticut, where she later attended Yale University.

 Haizlip started her career in musical theater, performing professionally on Broadway in New York City, and in film and television in Los Angeles, before moving into film production in 1999.

 In 2009, Haizlip founded Shoes in the Bed Productions.

 In 2013, she produced the award-winning short film entitled, "You're Dead To Me" directed by Wu Tsang, about a grieving Chicana mother coming to terms with the loss of her transgender child on Día de los Muertos.
 The film won Best Short at the 2014 Imagen Awards and was screened in over 50 film festivals winning many awards.

 In 2019, Haizlip, produced and directed a short documentary entitled, "Contact High: A Visual History of Hip-Hop" for the Annenberg Space for Photography as an installation for an exhibit which was based on the 2018 photography book, created and written by Vikki Tobak, an ongoing exhibition series.

 In the summer of 2019, Haizlip produced "Soul at the Center," an event honoring the 60th anniversary of Lincoln Center, kicking off their Out of Doors summer concert series in the Damrosch Park Bandshell.
 The opening night was dedicated to Ellis Haizlip paying homage to his 1972 – 1973 Black Arts festival, aptly named Soul at the Center.
 The celebration featured Grammy Award–winning vocalist Lalah Hathaway, who paid tribute to her father Donny Hathaway, who performed at the original 1972 event on the opening night concert.

-On March 22, 2021, Haizlip won an NAACP Image Award for Outstanding Writing in a Documentary (Television or Motion Picture) for the film, Mr. SOUL!.

 Haizlip was one of the executive directors for the TV mini series entitled, "Black Pop: Celebrating The Power of Black Culture", which was released on June 18, 2023 on NBC.